JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 If you've read about [the Rslt](docs/the-rslt.md), you know how to write `Expr`s.
 To add them to the `Rslt` using the UI, you'll just need to prefix two symbols: "/add" and /hash".
 The first one indicates that you're inserting a new expression.
 The second indicates that what follows is a Hash expression.
 So, for instance, `/add /hash Kurt #played guitar` creates a "played" relationship between "Kurt" and "guitar".
 If any of those things didn't exist before, they do now -- including the template "_ played _".

+(If typing "/hash" repeatedly seems annoying, there are 2-character abbreviations available for every common keyword.
+See "abbreviations" below.)

 ## Special characters, quotes and escape characters

-Hash uses the following special characters: `# / | \ & ( )`.
+Hash uses the following special characters: `# & | / \ ( )`.
 Most of them are only used for querying, as explained in the rest of this document.
 However, when adding (not querying for) data in an Rslt one has to be aware of them.
 If you'd like to enter a `Phrase` with any of those special characters, you'll need to enclose it in parentheses.
-Within those parentheses, if you need to write a literal quotation mark or \ symbol, you can do so by escaping it with a leading \ symbol.
+Within those parentheses, if you need to write a literal quotation mark or \ character, you can do so by "escaping" it, that is, by putting a "\" in front of it.

-For instance, `"I said, \"Hi.\" (It was easy.)"` is a valid `Phrase`.
+For instance, `"I said, \"Hi!\" (It was easy.)"` is a valid `Phrase`.
 The parentheses don't need escaping, because they are inside quotation marks.
 The inner quotation marks do, though (because otherwise the Parser would think you were done writing the phrase when it encountered the one to the left of `Hi`).

 # Querying a RSLT with Hash

 Querying is a little more complex than writing, because we query for multiple expressions at once.
 We still use the same language, Hash, but we introduce a few "reserved words".
 Each of them is preceded by the `/` symbol.

-Every query starts with the symbol "/find".
+Every query starts with the symbol "/find" (or "/f").

 ## Basic queries